nixuris/serein-cli/README.md

     go build -o serein .
     ```

-## Usage

-Serein provides a set of subcommands for different functionalities.
-For detailed usage, including all flags and examples, please refer to the [full documentation](docs/docs.md).

-## Prerequisites
+## Prerequisites and Usage:

 Serein acts as a wrapper for several external tools.
-For all features to work, ensure the following are available in your system's `PATH`:

-*   `podman`: For container management commands.
-*   `ffmpeg`: For audio conversion.
-*   `yt-dlp`: For YouTube audio downloads.
-*   `7z` (p7zip): For archive operations.
-*   `git`: For git commands.
+Using which ultimately depends on your own use case, you can either use --dry-run flag to see the backend tools used, or refer to the [documentation](docs/docs.md):

 ## Contributing